How to Buy Cryptocurrency UK – Beginner’s Guide

 - The value of Ethereum is now at $2,000

 - This means that the cryptocurrency has increased by 900%

 - As such, your £2,000 Ethereum purchase is now worth £20,000

-Now, as you opted to buy the cryptocurrency at eToro, realizing your profit is easy.
+Now, as you opted to buy the cryptocurrency at Coinbase, realizing your profit is easy.
 All you need to do is click on the ‘Sell’ button within your portfolio, and that’s it – the sale will be executed instantly.
-Then, the £20,000 proceeds would be added to your eToro cash balance – and available for withdrawal back to your debit/credit card, e-wallet, or bank account.
+Then, the £20,000 proceeds would be added to your Coinbase cash balance – and available for withdrawal back to your debit card, e-wallet, or bank account.